cloudera/flink-tutorials/flink-stateful-tutorial/README.md

 4. Starting offset
 5. Consumer properties

-For `ItemTransactions` we used the custom `TransactionSchema` implementation that serializers the records in json format for readability.
+For `ItemTransactions` we used the custom `TransactionSchema` implementation that serializes the records in json format for readability.
 We used the same schema in the data generator job later to write to the Kafka topic.

 For `Query` inputs we use the similar `QuerySchema` class.